yashk2810/jekyll-now/_posts/2017-7-10-Image Captioning using InceptionV3 and Beam Search.md

 So, in the example below, the input won't be **"dog"** instead it will be **word2idx["dog"].**

-For example, Let the image encoding be *IE* and the caption for *IE* is "`<start>` A dog is running in the grass . `<end>`" So this is how we will give the input to the model.
-It has to predict 1 word out of 8256 words.
+For example, Let the image encoding be *IE* and the caption for *IE* is "`<start>` A dog is running in the grass . `<end>`"
 ![table](https://raw.githubusercontent.com/yashk2810/yashk2810.github.io/master/images/table.jpg "table")

+So this is how we will give the input to the model and it has to predict 1 word out of 8256 words.
 Because of such input we will need to design our own generator and give the input to the model batch-wise.

 ```python